Mapkathon2026-UseOSM/lga-osm-extractor/README.md

 ## Beyond Nigeria: a path to global generalization

 This tool is generalized across all 774 Nigerian LGAs, not just Akure North/South, today.
-It was not built to be Nigeria-only and several pieces of its architecture already generalize further still, worth being explicit about exactly where that seam is, what's already portable, and what real work would remain to take this worldwide.
+It was not built to be Nigeria-only, and several pieces of its architecture already generalize further still.
+Worth being explicit about exactly where that seam is, what's already portable, and what real work would remain to take this worldwide, including concrete steps for actually doing it.

 **Already global, no changes needed.** `clean.py`'s `utm_epsg_for_longitude()` computes the correct metric coordinate